 Late July – Early September: Trip post-processing (i.e. looking through the photos, categorising them, preparing content), planning my next adventure (details to be confirmed soon), moving to Edinburgh, starting a new degree!

 In search of flights and accommodation

-I could spend ages discussing how we concluded to the flights that we booked and the accommodation that we chose.
+I could spend ages discussing how we concluded on the flights that we booked and the accommodation that we chose.
 I could list all our options and explain my reasoning in detail.
 However, I won’t do this as you probably won’t stay for long here.
 Instead, I will just list some of our requirements (I will publish a more detailed article with more tips soon – so watch this space).